InfraBlockchain/infrablochain-docs/en/infrablockchain/tutorials/service-chains/infra-evm-parachain/deposit-and-withdraw-token.md

 ---
 title: Depositing and Withdrawing Funds on EVM
-description: This tutorial explains how to deposit and withdraw funds on the InfraBlockchain EVM parachain.
+description: This tutorial explains how to deposit and withdraw funds on the InfraEVM parachain.
 keywords:
   - parachain
   - evm